 - 11.1.1 The following shall be classed as intervals.

 - Intervals between innings.

-- Intervals for meals.

 - Intervals for drinks.

 - Any other agreed interval.

 - 11.1.2 Only these intervals shall be considered as scheduled breaks for the purposes of clause 24.2.6 (fielder absent or leaving the field of play).